RetroPie/RetroPie-Docs/docs/First-Installation.md

 |Version|4.8|
 |:---:|:---:|

 Congratulations!
 You have discovered the wonderful world of RetroPie- your entire childhood is within reach!
 RetroPie is a combination of multiple projects including [RetroArch](http://www.retroarch.com), [EmulationStation](https://www.emulationstation.org), and many others.

 This page is for people just getting started on RetroPie.
 The easiest way to install RetroPie is the SD image which is a ready to go system built upon top of the Raspberry Pi OS - this is the method described in the following guide.
 Alternatively, advanced users can install RetroPie [manually](Manual-Installation).

 This guide will give you the very basics to get you up and running from a blank MicroSD card to first boot into EmulationStation.

 The following video will also walk you through the installation process.
 Otherwise read on!

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/E1sbnPZ_A8w" title="RetroPie First Installation Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/E1sbnPZ_A8w" title="RetroPie First Installation Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; allowfullscreen"></iframe>

 ## Hardware